Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Remove_NCN_from_Role.md

 ## Description

 Remove master, worker or storage NCN from current roles.
-Select the procedure below based on the node type, then complete the remaining wipe the drives and power off the node steps.
+Select the procedure below based on the node type, then complete the remaining steps to wipe the drives and power off the node.

 ## Procedure